ArunimaBanerjee/TerrorismInIndia/README.md

 # TerrorismInIndia
-List of terrorism incidents in India post 2000
+List of all terrorist attacks that happened in India post 2000